 The administrator can add, delete, edit, modify and publish posts, pages

 the administrator can add, remove, activate and update themes and plugins.

 3- Assign User Roles

-The Administrator can assign user roles, delete and upgrade a user.
+The Administrator can assign user roles, and delete and upgrade a user.

 The administrator can also upload, delete and edit media files

 The administrator can add, delete, edit and moderate that is, approve or disallow comments on the site

 The administrator can also make general and technical changes to the site.
 The admin can Settings: General, Reading, Writing, Discussion, Permalinks, etc

 The word attachment is used in WordPress when you upload an item to WordPress using the “add media” button, any file you add to WordPress is an attachment and it is stored in the media library.
 Supported files include images, graphics, videos, animation, PDF, word processing documents, etc